Amend your passport

-- post or hand deliver your application to the Passport Office, Customer and Local Services Centre, La Motte Street, St Helier, JE4 8PE
+- the Passport Office is currently closed to the public, please post or hand deliver your application in a sealed envelope to the clearly marked secure mail box, Customer and Local Services Centre, La Motte Street, St Helier, JE4 8PE

 You may be contacted by a Passport Officer should any further documentation be required.

-You can get paper copies of the passport application form from Customer and Local Services, Parish Halls and Post Offices.
+You can get paper copies of the passport application form from Parish Halls and Post Offices.

 Marriage or civil partnership and changing your name